 The collab was a terrible fit for my audience AND the business.

 At the time my local following wasn’t as big, for starters.
 I was only writing about travel at the time and I’m not a parent.
-Weaving in a post about baptism gowns just didn’t make sense.
+Weaving in a post about baptism gowns just didn’t make sense for either side.

 How to determine if a collab is a good fit